zourtney/gpiocrust/README.rst

 A concise, pythonic wrapper around the Raspberry Pi’s `RPi.GPIO`_ library.
 An encrusting, if you will.

-With (almost silent) fallback to mock objects, you can prototype pin I/O locally on your favorite computer, even when your Pi is on the other side of town.
-See *Mock API* for more details.
+With (almost silent) fallback to mock objects, you can prototype pin I/O locally on your favorite computer, even when your Pi is on the other side of town (see *Mock API* for more details).

+*gpiocrust* is fully compatible with Python 2 and Python 3.

 In a nutshell
 -------------

-Installation with pip is a snap:
+Download from PyPI with ``easy_install`` or ``pip``.

 .. code:: bash

     pip install gpiocrust

-Coding pin I/O couldn't be easier -- open up a Python file and start coding!
-Here's a bare-bones example that will turn GPIO pin 15 on:
+In a *.py file, import the library and start setting pin values.
+It's easy!
+Here's a bare-bones example that will turn on GPIO pin 15:

 .. code:: python